Metal Gear Solid 4: Guns of the Patriots

 Weapons

 As with all the games in the Metal Gear Solid series, the weapons play a large part of the game.
-The game features various different classes of weapons ranging from handguns, sub-machine guns, assault rifles, sniper rifles, shotguns, rocket launchers, grenade launchers, and explosives.
+The game features a massive variety of weapons ranging from handguns, sub-machine guns, assault rifles, sniper rifles, shotguns, rocket launchers, grenade launchers, and explosives.
 Each individual gun has its own characteristics including power, weight, range, CQC compatibility, firing modes, and more.
-Almost all of the weapons are ID locked at the beginning of the game and you need to pay Drebin a small fee to have them laundered for use.
+A Virtual Range option on the main menu allow the player to practice firing their acquired weapons at VR targets.
+It's similar in presentation to the VR training modes of previous MGS games but freeplay, rather than mission-based.

 The Beauty and the Beast Unit